 A behavioural scientist, Nina has been named as one of “The 40 Most Outstanding B-School Profs Under 40 In The World” by the business education website Poets&Quants in 2014.
-With her focus on behavioral economics, Nina investigates consumer behavior and how it deviates from standard economic assumptions.
-In addition, she studies moral decision-making and its implications for policy.
+With her focus on behavioral economics, Nina investigates consumer behavior, how it deviates from standard economic assumptions, and its implications for policy.
 Her research topics range from irrational attraction to free products, the paradoxes of green behavior to temptations to be dishonest.
-Nina was nominated for the SSHRC Aurora Prize for “Outstanding New Researcher,” and she is the recipient of several teaching and research awards, including the Rotman Dean’s Award for Excellence in Research and the William F. O''Dell Award of AMA's Journal of Marketing Research (for having made the most significant, long-term contribution to marketing theory, methodology, and/or practice with her 2008 JMR paper on Dishonesty).
+Nina was nominated for the SSHRC Aurora Prize for “Outstanding New Researcher,” and she is the recipient of several teaching and research awards, including the Rotman Dean’s Award for Excellence in Research and the William F. O’Dell Award of AMA's Journal of Marketing Research (for having made the most significant, long-term contribution to marketing theory, methodology, and/or practice).

 Nina has published her research in leading academic journals like the Journal of Marketing Research, Psychological Sciences, Review of Economic Studies, and the Proceedings of the National Academy of Sciences.
-Popular accounts of her work have appeared among others on NPR, BBC, in the New York Times, Financial Times, Wired, and her research has been featured in Harvard Business Review’s Breakthrough Ideas.
-Nina is also a sought-after applied researcher, consultant, and public speaker.
-Speaking engagements include the European Commission, the Canada Revenue Agency, and Google Ventures.
+Popular accounts of her work have appeared among others on NPR, BBC, in the New York Times, Financial Times, Wired, Harvard Business Review, and in the Documentary Feature Movie “(Dis)honesty - The Truth About Lies".
+Nina is also a sought-after public speaker and consultant, and she serves as advisor to a number of organizations around the world.
+Speaking engagements include the Canada Revenue Agency, European Commission, Google Venture, OECD, and Toyota.